Conviso MCP Server

 Tips for better prompts

-- Always provide the company ID once you know it — it unlocks most tools.
-If you don't know it, start with "List my companies".
+- Provide the company ID once you know it — it unlocks most tools.
+If you don't have it, start with "List my companies".

-- Ask for links at the end of any vulnerability query — the model can call
+- Ask for links at the end of any vulnerability or project query — the model calls

-create_issue_urlorcreate_project_urlas a follow-up. - Combine context — the AI maintains conversation context, so you can say "now get the details for the first one" after a list.
+create_issue_url/create_project_urlas a follow-up. - Combine context — the AI keeps conversation context, so "now get the details for the first one" works after a list.

-- Request formats — ask for tables, bullet lists, or raw JSON depending on what you need ("format as a markdown table", "give me just the IDs").
+- Request formats — ask for tables, bullet lists, or raw JSON ("format as a markdown table", "give me just the IDs").

-- The server only has the permissions of the provided API Key.
+- The server operates strictly within the permissions of the provided API Key — for both reads and writes.

-get_issuewithreturn_vulnerable_data=truemay return exploit code, raw HTTP requests/responses, or secrets — use with care.- Create a dedicated key with an expiration date; do not reuse your personal API key.
+get_issuewithreturn_vulnerable_data=truemay return exploit code, raw HTTP requests/responses, or secrets — use with care.- Create a dedicated key with an expiration date; do not reuse a personal API key, and scope it to the minimum permissions needed.

-- Keep your API key out of version control.
-Use environment variables or a secrets manager.
+- Keep the API key out of version control — use environment variables or a secrets manager.

 Open source

-The Conviso MCP Server is open source and available at github.com/convisoappsec/conviso-mcp.
-Contributions are welcome — bug reports, new tools, and improvements to existing capabilities.
+The Conviso MCP Server is open source at github.com/convisoappsec/conviso-mcp.
+Contributions are welcome — bug reports, new tools, and improvements.
 See the repository's CONTRIBUTING.md to get started.

 See also